calebschoepp/caleb-www/content/projects.md

 {{% img_row_right src="/spotify_queue_shuffler.png" alt="Spotify Queue Shuffler Logo" %}}
-Spotify has shuffle functionality, but it only works for playlists and albums. [qShuffle.com](https://qshuffle.com) allows you to shuffle the songs lined up in your queue.
+Spotify has shuffle functionality, but it only works for playlists and albums. [qShuffle.com](https://qshuffle.com) allows you to shuffle the songs in your up next queue.
 I wrote it in **React** and used the Spotify Web **API**.
 I also made it a [PWA](https://web.dev/progressive-web-apps/) so that it can be installed to users devices.{{% /img_row_right %}}

 {{% img_row_left src="/mixtape_manager.png" alt="MixtapeManager Logo" %}}